 Terminal Function.
 The need for the proposed Project is based on the following four current conditions: (1) the need to accommodate increasing foreign crude oil imports to offset declining domestic production; (2) a trend toward larger vessels and larger cargo sizes; (3) a projected shortfall in crude oil vessel berthing capacity at Port of Los Angeles and Port of Long Beach; and (4) increased need for crude oil tank capacity for efficient offloading of vessels at berth.
 Baker & O'Brien (2007) estimate that by 2040, the demand for marine crude oil deliveries in southern California will increase by 677,000 bpd compared to 2004.
 The proposed Project would include construction and operation of a new marine terminal at Berth 408 on Pier 400 (Marine Terminal), new tank farm facilities with a total of 4.0 million bbl of capacity, and pipelines connecting the Marine Terminal and the tank farms to local refineries.
-The new Marine Terminal would be designed to receive crude oil from marine vessels and transfer the oil to two new tank farm facilities via a new 42-inchdiameter, high-volume pipeline.
+The new Marine Terminal would be designed to receive crude oil from marine vessels and transfer the oil to two new tank farm facilities via a new 42-inch diameter, high-volume pipeline.
 The terminal would be operated so as to minimize the time each marine tanker remains at the berth and would do so with a combination of high capacity pumps, large diameter pipelines, and adequate storage capacity in the tank farms.
-The Reduced Project Alternative would include all the same facilities as for the proposed Project, but the throughput of oil would be capped (at 450,000 bpd), and additional demand for oil would be met by deliveries to existing liquid bulk terminals in the Harbor.
-The latter deliveries would require far more smaller vessel calls at POLA and POLB.
-For the No Federal Action/No Project Alternative, no new oil terminal facilities would be builted, and the demand would be met by deliveries of oil to existing terminals up to their capacity (expected to be substantially less than what could be provided by the proposed Project or the Reduced Project Alternative).
+The Reduced Project Alternative would include all the same facilities as for the proposed Project, but the throughput of oil would be capped, and additional demand for oil would be met by deliveries to existing liquid bulk terminals in the Harbor.
+For the No Federal Action/No Project Alternative, no new oil terminal facilities would be build, and the demand would be met by deliveries of oil to existing terminals up to their capacity.

 Conclusions.
-Even though it would not result in temporary impacts to or permanent loss of waters of the U.S., based on the analyses in Chapter 6 of the Draft SEIS/SEIR, the No Federal Action/No Project Alternative would not meet the overall project purpose of increasing the amount of oil imports and accommodation of larger oil tankers to meet the forecasted demand.
-The Reduced Project Alternative would have the same facilities as the proposed Project, but the throughput of oil would be less at the Berth 408 Marine Terminal, and additional oil would be delivered by many more smaller vessels to existing terminals in the Port of Los Angeles and Port of Long Beach with an increased frequency of oil spills.
+Even though it would not result in temporary or permanent loss of waters of the U.S., based on the analyses in Chapter 6 of the Draft SEIS/SEIR, the No Federal Action/No Project Alternative would not meet the overall project purpose of increasing the amount of oil imports and accommodation of larger oil tankers to meet the forecasted demand.
+The Reduced Project Alternative would have the same facilities as the proposed Project, but the throughput of oil would be less at the Berth 408 Marine Terminal, and additional oil would be delivered to existing terminals in the Port of Los Angeles and Port of Long Beach with an increased frequency of oil spills.